 In the days of Joseph, when the revelation came to him and Sidney Rigdon, while translating that portion of the New Testament contained in the 29th verse of the third chapter of John, in reference to the different degrees of glory, I was not prepared to say that I believed it, and I had to wait.

 What did I do?
 I handed this over to the Lord in my feelings, and said I, “I will wait until the spirit of God manifests to me, for or against.”
 I did not judge the matter, I did not argue against it, not in the least.
 I never argued the least against anything Joseph proposed, but if I could not see or understand it, I handed it over to the Lord.
 This is my counsel to you, my brethren and sisters…https://contentdm.lib.byu.edu/digital/collection/JournalOfDiscourses3/id/6894

 Brigham Young had trouble understanding parts of the gospel coming directly from the prophet and he sets the precedent to hand the question to the Lord.

-Here is a more recent ensign article which artfully discusses that questions are ok.
-It acknowledges that there are many valid questions people have and the article actually mentions the gender differences in the church and the author’s personal struggle when she “couldn’t find a way to reconcile the differences I saw with my existing knowledge of His plan.” but also sets a certain expectation that so many questions are “unanswerable” and currently don’t matter:
+Here is a more recent ensign article that artfully discusses that questions are OK.
+It acknowledges that there are many valid questions people have and the article actually mentions the gender differences in the church and the author’s personal struggle when she “couldn’t find a way to reconcile the differences I saw with my existing knowledge of His plan.” but also sets a certain expectation that so many questions are “unanswerable” and therefore currently don’t matter: